 Erected by Support for Civil War Helena generously provided by Delta Cultural Center-Department of Arkansas Heritage, Helena West Helena Advertising and Promotions Commission, and Southern Bancorp.

 Location.
 34° 32.546′ N, 90° 35.414′ W. Marker is in Helena, Arkansas, in Phillips County.
-Marker is on Franklin Street.
-Touch for map.
-Marker in Maple Hill Cemetery at foot of hill were are buried Civil War Soldiers.
-Marker is in this post office area: Helena AR 72342, United States of America.
+Memorial is on Franklin Street.
+Marker in Maple Hill Cemetery at foot of hill were are buried

 Credits.
 This page was last revised on September 5, 2017.
-This page originally submitted on September 1, 2017, by Sandra Hughes of Killen, Usa.
-This page has been viewed 100 times since then and 4 times this year.
-Photos: 1, 2, 3. submitted on September 1, 2017, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on September 1, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 159 times since then and 5 times this year.
+Photos: 1, 2, 3. submitted on September 1, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bill Pfingsten was the editor who published this page.